stevavoliajvar/stop_cloudflare/PEOPLE.md

 ```
 I say it's a bad idea to pimp CloudFlare sites and expect such repressions to go unchallenged.
 Activism is a duty & ethics trumps netiquette.

+Posting original information exclusively on onion sites is like affirmative action for the repressed Tor community.
+Correcting the wrongs of CloudFlare entails some unfair discrimination against clearnet users.
 ```
 -- [Activist](https://activism.openworlds.info/@aktivismoEstasMiaLuo/103923473080989041)